Bridging Loan Cost

 Adverse credit accepted (on a case by case basis)

-What factors affect the price you pay?
+What factors affect the cost of borrowing?

 Your exit strategy